Singularly isostatic and geometrically unstable rigidity of metal-organic frameworks: Discussion

 \section{Discussion}

-Our results reveal that most MOFs occupy a mechanically marginal regime.
-Although the majority of frameworks are formally over-constrained, their node and linker geometries introduce \textit{accidental geometric modes} that make some constraints effectively dependent.
-These additional zero modes either destabilize the MOF's structure or introduce soft cubic or quartic modes.
-Only a smaller subset of materials, such as ABIXOZ, exhibits fully independent constraints and behaves as a genuinely rigid and topologically stable network.
+Our results reveal that many MOFs occupy a mechanically marginal regime in a constraint-based description.
+Although the majority of frameworks are formally over-constrained at, their node and linker geometries can introduce \textit{accidental geometric modes} that make subsets of constraints effectively dependent.
+The resulting excess zero modes are not necessarily distributed uniformly throughout the framework; instead, Figs.~\ref{fig:Phonons} and \ref{fig:LocalR} show that marginality is often highly heterogeneous and can be concentrated in specific substructures.
+In this sense, global Maxwell--Calladine counts are informative but incomplete: frameworks with similar global $\nu$ can exhibit qualitatively different low-frequency dynamics depending on where constraint redundancy occurs and which atoms participate in the soft subspace.
+Only a smaller subset of materials, exemplified by ABIXOZ, exhibits fully independent constraints and behaves as a genuinely rigid network for which global counting reliably predicts mechanical response.

-UiO--66, which is widely regarded as a stable MOF \cite{UiO-66-stable,UiO-66-stable2}, illustrates how geometric arrangement rather than insufficient coordination can produce internal soft modes.
-The accidental modes identified in the baseline model arise from specific alignments within the Zr--O clusters and linker geometries that render certain constraints redundant.
-These motions correspond to internal flexibilities relevant to activation and guest molecule accommodation, yet they do not compromise the overall stability of the framework.
-When auxiliary long-range constraints are introduced by adding bonds that arise when decreasing $\tau$, these accidental dependencies are removed, and the zero modes are lifted into low-frequency vibrational branches.
-This confirms that the soft motions originate from geometric degeneracy rather than from an actual deficit of constraints.
+The representative cases further show that the \emph{character} of the zero-mode subspace matters as much as its \emph{size}.
+In IKEBUV01, the zero-like motion is overwhelmingly dominated by hydrogen, indicating that the soft subspace is largely confined to linker-associated, peripheral degrees of freedom.
+By contrast, UiO-66 exhibits a large number of accidental zero modes while remaining dominated by hydrogen but with a substantial carbon component and only minor oxygen participation, consistent with soft motion that extends further into linker environments even while coupling weakly to the metal--oxygen node.
+This distinction helps clarify why frameworks that are similarly marginal by global indices can nonetheless differ in how mechanically consequential their soft modes are, depending on whether the zero-mode subspace remains terminal/peripheral or involves heavier framework atoms.

+UiO-66, which is widely regarded as a mechanically stable MOF~\cite{UiO-66-stable,UiO-66-stable2}, it is not simply rigid.
+To understand how the zero modes we identify in our idealized model can produce stability when going beyond our idealizations, we have to understand the limitations of our approach.